Paige Papley: Women's

 After juniors, Papley joined back up with Sturmay in 2021, throwing lead stones for her.
 The team played in their first provincial women's championship at the 2022 Alberta Scotties Tournament of Hearts.
 The team did not fare well there, finishing 2–5.
 The team played at the 2023 Alberta Hearts, but Papley missed the event to play at the University Games.
 The next season, the rink played in their first Grand Slam at the 2024 Canadian Open when Team Stefania Constantini withdrew for medical reasons.
 There, the team finished with a 1–3 record in pool play, missing the playoffs.
 The team played in the 2024 Alberta Scotties Tournament of Hearts, going 6–1 after the round robin.
 This put them in the final, where they beat Kayla Skrlik to send the rink to the 2024 Scotties Tournament of Hearts, Canada's national women's curling championship, played in her home province.
 This was Papley's first trip to the national Scotties.
 At the Hearts, Team Sturmay led their pool with a 7–1 record.
 In the playoffs, they lost their first game to Jennifer Jones, but rebounded to defeat Kaitlyn Lawes in the 3 vs. 4 page playoff qualifier.
 In the 3 vs. 4 game, they team lost to another team from Manitoba in Kate Cameron.
 The following season, in a change to the qualification process, three teams in the field at the Scotties Tournament of Hearts pre-qualified for the 2025 Scotties based on their 2023–24 Canadian Team Ranking Standings, and Curling Canada announced Sturmay would be one of these teams, which meant they bypassed and did not have to play in the 2025 Alberta provincial championship.
 At the 2025 Scotties, Team Sturmay would finish 4–4 after round robin play, failing to qualify for the playoffs.

 Team Sturmay's success over the 2023–25 seasons and Canadian Team Ranking Standings qualified Sturmay for the 2025 Canadian Olympic Curling Pre-Trials.
 At the 2025 Pre-Trials, the Sturmay rink would win the event, finishing first in the round robin with a 5–2 record and then beating Kayla MacMillan 2 games to 1 in the best-of-three final.
 This would qualify the rink for the 2025 Canadian Olympic Curling Trials, with a shot to represent Canada at the 2026 Winter Olympics.
+There, Sturmay would finish with a 4–3 record, finishing 4th and just missing out on the playoffs.
+Team Sturmay would continue their success, winning the 2026 Alberta Women's Curling Championship, beating Serena Gray-Withers 9–5 in the final, qualifying Sturmay to represent Alberta at the 2026 Scotties Tournament of Hearts.
+At the 2026 Scotties, Sturmay would improve on their previous performances, going 6–2 in the round-robin, and qualify for the playoffs.
+After beating Nova Scotia's Christina Black in the 3v4 game, Sturmay would then lose to Kerri Einarson 12–5 in the semifinal, winning the bronze medal.